-The major aim behind any business’s web design and brand strategy is to retain their customers and enhance their experience.
+The major aim behind any business’s web design and brand strategy is to retain its customers and enhance their experience.
 Doing both these things is not as simple as it may seem.
 If done poorly, your design materials can just as easily hamper your business and your success.

 Currently, to succeed in your business, it’s all about the customer experience you are providing.
 Customers are getting personalised products and services, and they turn towards businesses that have a brand strategy and web design that delivers in this area.
 If your strategy and design can offer these things, then it is a major differentiating factor as that means that you can stand out from the rest of the market.

-If you’re looking to improve the customer experience, the following are a few areas you need to focus on:
+If you’re looking to improve the customer experience, the following are a few areas you need to focus on.